 There are several fine restaurants in Grand Marais and on the Gunflint Trail.

-Our cabins sleep up to six (beds for 4-5) and are open May through September.
+Our cabins comfortably sleep 4 and can go up to six (beds for 4-5) and are open May through September.
 Please call 218-388-2275 (8:00 am to 6:00 pm, Central Time) for more information, availability, and a brochure, or e-mail us and mention that you would like cabin info.

-Out of consideration for our other guests, we do not allow pets, jet skis, or large motor boats.
+Out of consideration for our other guests, we do not allow pets, jet skis, or large motor boats (motors > 40hp).